pywbem/pywbem/docs/mockwbemserver.rst

 Example: Set up qualifier types and classes in DMTF CIM schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example creates a faked connection using ``root/interop`` as the default namespace and compiles the classes defined in the list 'classes' from DMTF schema version 2.49.0 into the mock repository along with all of the qualifier types defined by the DMTF CIM schema and any dependent classes (superclasses, etc.).
+This example creates a mock WBEM server using ``root/interop`` as the default namespace and compiles the classes defined in the list 'classes' from DMTF schema version 2.49.0 into the CIM repository along with all of the qualifier types defined by the DMTF CIM schema and any dependent classes (superclasses, etc.).